dg-demers/busyppp/README.md

   ifstat 1.1 with the compiled-in drivers proc and snmp
   nethogs 0.8.5-37

-To use busyppp you must be connected through pppd (the point-to-point protocol daemon) to your dial-up ISP.
-Although you may never have heard of pppd, you are connecting through it if you have used one of its various GUI or TUI frontends, such as kppp, gnome-ppp, or wvdial, that ultimately employs pppd to make the connection.
+To use busyppp you must be connected through pppd (the point-to-point protocol daemon) to your dial-up ISP _and it must be your_ **only** _active network connection._ Although you may never have heard of pppd, you are connecting through it if you have used one of its various GUI or TUI frontends, such as kppp, gnome-ppp, or wvdial, that ultimately employs pppd to make the connection.